imadeshgowd/monitoring-fastapi/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-For more information and to contribute, please visit [GitHub Repository](https://github.com/yourusername/monitoring-fastapi).
+For more information and to contribute, please visit [GitHub Repository](https://github.com/imadeshgowd/monitoring-fastapi).

 ---

-*Enjoyed our conversation? 👍 Let's make it even better together!*

- - *Rate Us: Your feedback is invaluable!
-Take a moment to rate your experience.
-Your insights help us improve and serve you better.*
- - *Share Your Thoughts: Have suggestions or ideas?
-We'd love to hear from you.
-Your input drives our innovation.*
- - *Explore More: Curious to see what else is possible?
-Explore thousands of unique GPTs at [Ai-GEN.co](https://www.ai-gen.co) where you can discover, engage, and create with AI like never before.*